bwsw/cloudstack-ui/README.md

 ## Features Yet Unsupported

-We intensively use features like projects in our own CloudStackcloud to manage resources dedicated to project groups, etc. but generic users don’t need them, so we don’t support the following features yet:
+We intensively use features like projects in our own CloudStack cloud to manage resources dedicated to project groups, etc. but generic users don’t need them, so we don’t support the following features yet:

 * Advanced Zones
 * Hypervisors other than KVM have not been tested